gman-ui/cse15l-lab-reports/lab-report-1-week-2.md

 ![Remote Connection](Step%20Two.PNG)

 ## Step Three:
 You should see something similar to the picture above.
-Now play around with some example commands like ls to list all the files in your current directory, or cd to move to directory within your current one.
+Now play around with some example commands like `ls` to list all the files in your current directory, or `cd` followed by the directory name, to move to directory within your current one.
 ![Example Commands](Step%20Three%20Example%20Commands.PNG)

 ## Step Four:
-Create a new java file like you normally would (i.e., new file), and from there do your coding.
-When you're ready to copy it to your server location open a new terminal in your file's working directory, then type in scp "your file name" "your server name" to copy it into your server account after you enter your password.
-You then close this terminal, and type ls in your home path in your server account terminal to ensure the file copied.
+Create a new java file like you normally would (i.e., click file, then hit new file), and from there do your coding.
+When you're ready to copy it to your server location open a new terminal like we did above in your file's working directory, then type in `scp "your file name" "your server name"` to copy it into your server account after you enter your password.
+You then close this terminal, and type `ls` in your home path in your server account terminal to ensure the file copied.
+After typing `ls`, you should observe your file in the list of files present.
 ![StepFourPt1](StepFourOne.PNG)
 ![StepFourPt2](StepFourTwo.PNG)